Animal worship: Monkey

 In Hinduism, the monkey deity, Hanuman, is a prominent figure.
 He is a reincarnation of Shiva, the god of destruction.
-In orthodox villages monkeys are safe from harm (Thomas 1911, p.
-52).
+In orthodox villages monkeys are safe from harm.

 Chinese religions and mythologies give monkeys and apes cultural significance as metaphors for people.
 Chinese deities sometimes appear in the guise of monkeys, for example, Sun Wukong or "Monkey King" is the main protagonist in Wu Cheng'en's picaresque novel Journey to the West.
 In traditional Chinese folk religion, monkeys are supernatural beings that could shape shift into either monkey-demons or were-monkeys, and legends about monkey-human interbreeding are common.
 In Daoism, monkeys, particularly gibbons, were believed to have longevity like a xian "transcendent; immortal", and to be innately adept at circulating and absorbing qi "breath; life force" through the Daoist discipline of daoyin "guiding and pulling".
 Similar to Daoism, Chinese Buddhism paradoxically treats monkeys as both wise and foolish animals.
 On the one hand, the Jataka tales say that Gautama Buddha was a benevolent monkey king in an earlier incarnation; and on the other hand, monkeys symbolized trickery and ignorance, represented by the Chan Buddhist "mind monkey" metaphor for the unsettled, restless nature of human mentality.

 Monkeys are said to be worshipped in Togo.
-At Porto Novo, in Benin, twins have tutelary spirits in the shape of small monkeys (Thomas 1911, p.
-52).
+At Porto Novo, in Benin, twins have tutelary spirits in the shape of small monkeys.

 The hamadryas baboon was sacred to the Ancient Egyptians and often appeared as a form of a deity.
 Egyptian deities depicted as baboons include Hapi (Son of Horus), Babi (mythology) and Thoth, although the latter is more often shown with the head of an ibis.
 A group of 6 or 8 baboons was also a common feature in scenes depicting the sun god at dawn as he rose over the horizon, with the baboons raising their hands to him in praise.
 This is probably inspired by the observed behaviour of baboons, as they are known to 'chatter' at sunrise as if greeting the sun.